Florida will have the first auction of a real estate NFT in the United States

-The juicy market for buying/selling properties in Florida will take another step in its development next week by combining NFT technology and real estate for the first time in the United States with an auction of a house on the coast This state as an NFT.
+Miami – The juicy property buying/selling market in Florida will take another step forward in its development next week by combining for the first time in the United States NFT technology (non-fungible tokens) and real estate with an auction of a house in the east coast of the state as an NFT.

-It is a Spanish-style architecture house located in the coastal city of Gulfport, which has 200 square meters built, with five bedrooms and 3 bathrooms, and about 700 meters of land.
+It is a Spanish-style architecture house located in the coastal city of Gulfport that has 200 square meters built, with five bedrooms and three bathrooms, and about 700 meters of land.

 The novelty is that the bids must be made in cryptocurrencies and through blockchain technology and what is for sale is the title of a house whose property belongs to a limited liability company (LLC, for its acronym in English).